Internal Communications Plans: A Complete Guide + Templateon 30 May 2022

 When it comes to communications, it’s critical you keep in mind to whom you’re addressing your messaging.
 While all internal members of your organisation are important, they have differing perspectives and needs.
 This necessitates you adjust your messaging to achieve your desired results, just like you do with different customer segments.
 Your internal communication plan template should include a section that defines the various audiences and your communication goals for each.

 Need a collaboration tool that can help you easily segment different users into different workspaces?
-Start your free trial of Glasscubes today.
+Request a guided demo of Glasscubes today.

 This section is where you describe the higher-level approaches you’ll take to achieve the goals you’ve formulated.
 “You’ll want to paint broad strokes here, describing conceptual ideas.
 For example, perhaps you’ve identified resentment as a key issue among employees at retail locations.
 One strategy to remedy this may be to strengthen trust between senior leadership and front-line employees,” explains Pophal.